MicrosoftDocs/fabric-docs/docs/data-engineering/runtime-1-2.md

 *   [Allow](https://github.com/delta-io/delta/commit/303d640a) changing the column type of a `char` or `varchar` column to a compatible type in the `ALTER TABLE` command.
 The new behavior is the same as in Apache Spark and allows upcasting from `char` or `varchar` to `varchar` or `string`.
 *   [Block](https://github.com/delta-io/delta/commit/579a3151db611c5049e5ca04a32fc6cccb77448b) using `overwriteSchema` with dynamic partition overwrite.
 This can corrupt the table as not all the data may be removed, and the schema of the newly written partitions may not match the schema of the unchanged partitions.
 *   [Return](https://github.com/delta-io/delta/commit/83513484) an empty `DataFrame` for Change Data Feed reads when there are no commits within the timestamp range provided.
 Previously an error would be thrown.
-*   [Fix](https://github.com/delta-io/delta/commit/5ab678db) a bug in Change Data Feed reads for records created during the ambiguous hour when daylight savings occurs.
+*   [Fix](https://github.com/delta-io/delta/commit/5ab678db) a bug in Change Data Feed reads for records created during the ambiguous hour when daylight savings occur.
 *   [Fix](https://github.com/delta-io/delta/commit/28148976) a bug where querying an external Delta table at the root of an S3 bucket would throw an error.
 *   [Remove](https://github.com/delta-io/delta/commit/81c7a58e) leaked internal Spark metadata from the Delta log to make any affected tables readable again.